GirlaneSD/gi-cv/README.md

 Led strategic business development and operational improvement initiatives to expand into EMEA and APAC markets.
 Applied Lean Six Sigma methods to streamline logistics, supplier management, and client communications.

 **Key Achievements**
-- Achieved a **30% revenue increase** through data-driven market expansion and client acquisition strategies.
+- Increased revenue by 30% through strategic market expansion and client acquisition.
-- Reduced supply chain costs by 15% and lead times by 20% by applying Lean Six Sigma process improvement tools.
+- Reduced supply chain costs by 15% and lead times by 20%.
-- Developed multilingual product documentation and training materials to support distributors and internal teams.
+- Developed multilingual product documentation and training materials.

 ---